TL;DR

 Understanding the Core Components

 When you explore private medical insurance UK, you'll encounter a few key terms.
-An expert PMI broker like WeCovr can help you navigate these choices at no cost to you, ensuring you get the right cover for your needs and budget.
+A PMI specialist at WeCovr or one of our broker partners can help you navigate these choices at no separate broker fee where applicable to you, ensuring you get the right cover for your needs and budget.

 - Inpatient vs. Outpatient Cover: